Ah, here's the problem - there's wires in these pipes!

 That original cap held up pretty well while occasionally getting run over in the driveway.
 However, at some point the vent/wiring fitting part of the cap cracked off, so I just slathered the thing with 2-part epoxy and put it back together.
 Every time I'd be out in the driveway I'd think about how to get that well cap lookin' a little better and protected from traffic, but never got around to doing anything with it.
 When the big Red Oak behind the deck lost a limb and had to be removed in 2020, that was also the end of the old well cap.
 Cicoria Tree came to remove the Oak with their huge, new Liebherr crane and pulled it into the driveway to get at the Oak — right on the old well cap, which immediately shattered from the weight of the crane.
 A broken well cap was the least of my worries at the time, so I just put the pieces back in place to sorta cover the thing for the Winter.

 I finally started looking for options to deal with the broken cap in the Summer of 2021.
 I really liked the idea of putting a little "mini manhole cover" over the well, similar to the metal covers typically used in gas station parking lots for fuel delivery ports.
-I found many companies with manhole covers on the 'net, but ended up getting something from Enviro Design Productslink opens a new window in North Carolina, as they actually manufacture these things, unlike all the other re-sellers (and shipping a manhole cover up the East coast wouldn't be any near as costly as getting it from California).
+I found many companies with manhole covers on the 'net, but ended up getting something from Enviro Design Products in North Carolina, as they actually manufacture these things, unlike all the other re-sellers (and shipping a manhole cover up the East coast wouldn't be any near as costly as getting it from California).
 I got their 12-inch x 12-inch EMCO Monitoring Well Manhole cover with the poly skirt, as I figured it would leave enough interior space to accommodate the new well cap.
 For the cap itself, I got a Simmons Mfg.
 "Watertight" cast-iron well cap from Amazon.
 I had to cut another couple inches of the casing to get the new cap below the new manhole cover, so after a bit of digging around the casing, I got in there with the Sawzall™ again and took of it.
 I then wire brushed the casing exterior and gave it a quick shot of Rust-Oleum to ensure I had a clean, smooth surface for the new cap frame to seal to.
 I sealed the small vent hole in the cap frame with a rubber stopper siliconed into place, then re-connect my vent pipe and the well pump wiring.
 Before I sealed it up, I tried running the pump to make sure everything was right, but nothing worked.
 I double-checked the pressure switch and pump control in the utility room, which were both working, and the multi-meter showed I had power at the well cap — the pump just wasn't working.
 The only reason I can think of for why this pump motor stopped working is it may have been cooked by the near-miss lightening strike we had in the Fall of 2019.
 Well, the job was mostly done at this point, so I finished putting the cap together, then set the manhole skirt and frame in place and backfilled the area.
 The new manhole cover should hold up quite well to traffic, and it looks a lot better than that old well cap.
 Now I just need to pull the well pump and figure out why that doesn't work anymore.

 Water Quality

 With all the new plumbing and fixtures going in, we decided it would be a good time install a "whole house" filter to help keep all those pipes and fixtures clean.
 I was also very interested in getting rid of the any Chloramine and/or Chlorine the city puts in the water supply as a disinfectant.
 Our household drinking water (and ice) is already filtered with a PuR filter that's installed in the refrigerator, however that doesn't do anything for the water we use for cooking and washing.
 The more I researched water filters, the more concerned I became about not having one.
 I thought about installing a reverse-osmosis system, or perhaps a KDF cartridge system, but those are either too expensive or just too big.
-I decided to keep it simple, and went with the Pentek link opens a new window Big Blue® filter housings and Pentek cartridges.
+I decided to keep it simple, and went with the Pentek Big Blue® filter housings and Pentek cartridges.
 There's plenty of cheaper options out there for housings and cartridges, but I don't want to mess with cheap junk when it comes to something that can have a profound, long term effect on our health.
-I purchased the Pentek housings from Ohio Pure Water link opens a new window, and I used to get the cartridges directly from Siemens, although it looks like I'll need to get them from Amazon these days.
+I purchased the Pentek housings from Ohio Pure Water , and I used to get the cartridges directly from Siemens, although it looks like I'll need to get them from Amazon these days.

 For the incoming municipal water, we installed a 20" Big Blue® housing in the main line just after the meter.
 The filter uses a Pentek EP series charcoal-briquette cartridge with a 5 micron pre-filter wrapped around the Carbon block.
 No single cartridge does everything, but without room for multiple housings, I decided it'd be best to just try and get rid of the Chlorine, which this cartridge does very well.
 The difference in the taste and odor of the water was immediate, and quite surprising, on the day I installed the new cartridge.
 The shower especially is an entirely different experience with the Chlorine filter in the system.
 It's hard to explain, but it feels "clean" now, instead of like I just stepped out of a swimming pool full of Chlorine.
 The improvement in the feel, taste and odor of the water is really quite impressive with the whole house filter.